schemaspy/schemaspy/docs/source/configuration/commandline.rst

 [-schemas listOfSchemas]
     List of schemas to analyze, separated by ``,`` [-all]
-    Try to analyze all schemas in database, schemas can be excluded with ``-schemSpec`` which as defaults set by databaseType [-schemaSpec schemaRegEx]
+    Try to analyze all schemas in database, schemas can be excluded with ``-schemaSpec`` which as defaults set by databaseType
+[-schemaSpec schemaRegEx]
     Schemas to analyze, default to all, might be specified by databaseType.
 [-dbthreads number]